hlandrus/welcome-wagon-2019/dining_guide.rst

 Seattle is served by taxis as well as rideshare services such as Lyft, Uber and ReachNow.
-There are also car-share services such as Car2Go and ReachNow, but there may not be much public street parking near the University.
+There are also car-share services such as Car2Go and ReachNow, but street parking is limited in Capitol Hill and Downtown.

 **Capitol Hill**